-Grading is an important feedback for students and as such this is staged through the semester in close synchronisation with the labs.
-Students benefit from this feedback for continuous improvement through the semester.
+Grading is an important form of feedback for students, who benefit from this feedback for continuous improvement.
+Grading is staged through the semester in synchronisation with the labs.
 This is the grading process:

-- 1. A lab script is graded and returned to the student in the subsequent scheduled lab slot. - 2.
-Students resolve concerns regarding their grade with the demonstrator either during or immediately after this lab slot. - 3.
+- 1. See appendix 2 for the labs grading scheme. - 2.
+A lab script is graded by the lab demonstrator and returned to the student in the subsequent scheduled lab slot.
+Students resolve concerns regarding their grade with this demonstrator either during or immediately after this lab slot. - 3.
+The grade is visible online within a week of the script being returned.
 Grades are preliminary but can be expected to count towards a module grade once visible online.
-A grade is visible online within two weeks of the graded script being returned.